 This poetry prize remembers Cambridge graduate, Olga Kenyon, (Aryamati), who had a rich career involving teaching, lecturing and writing.
 She was a well-respected non-fiction author, documenting and researching the history of women's writing and had eight books published.
 As a keen poet she won the North West Libraries poetry award in 2013 and her poem about Alderley Edge was displayed on the city's trams.

-10 Fly on the Wall books worth £100 (4 hardback/paperbacks and 6 ebooks of winner's choice.)
+10 Fly on the Wall books worth £100, in any format

-250 copies of the winning poem printed on limited edition postcards (150 distributed in Fly on the Wall book packages and 100 gifted to winner)
+250 copies of a chosen poem printed on limited edition postcards (150 distributed in Fly on the Wall book packages and 100 gifted to winner)

-New this year!
-In collaboration with Manchester Metropolitan University and Manchester Poetry Library, the winner will be invited to record their poem as part of a podcast series by the Faculty of Arts and Humanities at Manchester Metropolitan University, and will be interviewed about their work.
-You can listen to RAH!
-Podcast here.
-This will be primarily be offered as an in-person recording, however arrangements can be made to record remotely if required (internationally).
+In collaboration with Manchester Metropolitan University and Manchester Poetry Library, the winner will be invited to record their poem as part of an interview by the Faculty of Arts and Humanities at Manchester Metropolitan University and Manchester Poetry Library.

 3 Fly on the Wall ebooks and a choice of one of the following: 3 paperbacks from shop or a line by line edit of 5 poems of poet's choice.
 (Worth £37)